 Carry Out General Maintenance

 Sheds and outbuildings can benefit from undergoing some maintenance and repair work before winter comes.
-Pull up your safety boots from Safety Boots UK to keep you protected and warm as you fix any loose or rotten boards.
+Pull up your safety boots to keep you protected and warm as you fix any loose or rotten boards.

 Spend time sharpening and oiling the blades of gardening tools.
 After being used all season, they can start to become ineffective and dull.